pocketpy/carrotlib/README.md

 # carrotlib🥕

-*This project is still in early development.*
+## Caveat

++ This project is NOT ready for production.
++ This project mainly serves for my own games.

 ## Create a project